NightRaven-NWNEE/QoF-LB/README.md

 ## >> _Harkdune, A NWN:EE Action Adventure PW_ <<
-    Harkdune is a Neverwinter Nights: Enhanced Edition Persistent World available under PW Action.
+> Harkdune is a Neverwinter Nights: Enhanced Edition Persistent World available under PW Action.
-	We're currently in beta and not open to the public, yet...
+> We're currently in beta and not open to the public, yet...
-	This github and the module itself are all still a work in progress (WIP).
+> This github and the module itself are all still a work in progress (WIP).

 #### ***Release Coming Soon!***

 #### *NWSync Enabled*
-	- ** NOTE: ** A large first time download is required to play here due to the custom content \ resources we are using.
+> ** NOTE: ** A large first time download is required to play here due to the custom content \ resources we are using.
-	- Its half as large if you use the NWSync CEP D/L Server or already have the CEP nwsyncd.
+> Its half as large if you use the NWSync CEP D/L Server or already have the CEP nwsyncd.

 ## ***Features:***
+* High Magic
-* 36pt Point Buy & High Magic
+* 36pt Point Buy
 * Levels 1-40
 * Solo / Party Campaign & Side Quests
 * Custom Campaign Setting & Story Lore